nicktsan/ec2_without_pem_file/README.md

 Alternatively, if you want to use an input file to avoid manually inputting values for region, vpc_id, and ssh_public_key, run: terraform plan -var-file input.tfvars -out out.tfplan where input.tfvars contains values for region, vpc_id, and ssh_public_key

+After planning is finished, create the aws infrastructure with terraform apply out.tfplan

+The public ip and public dns should appear in the terminal output.
+To connect to the ec2 instance use: ssh ubuntu@<public IP address> -i <path to your ssh private key>